NumEconCopenhagen/projects-2019-abs/dataproject/README.md

 ## Deployment

-Works best if runned in Jupyter, as the extension "ipywidgets" does not work in all environments.
+Works best if executed in Jupyter, as the extension "ipywidgets" does not work in all environments.

 Execute the code for all new sections.
-The start of a section is indicated by a dropdown and a comment.

-E.g. The beginning of out code should be run as follows:
+E.g. the beginning of out code should be run as follows:

 <img width="1120" alt="Readme Image2" src="https://user-images.githubusercontent.com/47298661/55552573-064dc800-56de-11e9-85fb-49c9f39f89d3.png">